Maintaining Confidentiality in the Business Sale Process

 Restrictions on Use of Information

-Confidential information can only be used by you to evaluate YOUR interest in purchasing the business.
+Confidential business information can only be used by you to evaluate YOUR interest in purchasing the business.
 For instance, you cannot “pass it along to a friend that might be interested in purchasing the business.
 You won’t even be allowed to state the name of the business for sale to non-professional advisers.
 You can only release the information to your professional advisers (CPA, Attorney, etc.) who you must then advise that the information is bound by a confidentiality agreement.
 Furthermore, you will be responsible for what your advisors do with the information.
 Make sure you tell your advisors the information you give them is bound by a Confidentiality Agreement.

 You will be prohibited from talking to or contacting employees without permission of the seller.
 You will also likely be prohibited from hiring employees or providing information to anyone who could use it in another business to hire or recruit the sellers’ employees.